kodekloudhub/certified-kubernetes-administrator-course/docs/01-Introduction/01-Introduction.md

    - YAML
    - Setting up a basic lab environment with VirtualBox

-**`Note`**: If you are a beginner we highly recommend "Kubenetes for the Absolute Beginners" Hands-On course
+#### If you are a beginner we highly recommend Kubenetes for the Absolute Beginners Hands-On course

    - Take me to the [Kubenetes for the Absolute Beginners Hands-On Course](https://kodekloud.com/courses/enrolled/316262)